skotlex/ffxiv-material-ui/README.md

 ## What to do for new FFXIV patches

-After a patch is received, the mod may be disabled.
-In case of this, you'll take the steps below.
+I recommend making a mod backup, you can do this by selecting `Make Modpack` in the mods menu, selecting every active mod, and hitting create.

+Before downloading a new FFXIV patch it is safest to hit the `Start Over` option in the TexTools help menu, installing the FFXIV patch, then importing the mod backup you created previously.

+While these precautions don't always turn out to be necessary, you risk damaging your install if you don't take them.
+If this sentence is difficult to understand, please follow the steps below.

 1. Hit `[Help â†’ Start Over]`
 2. Download new FFXIV patch